Dabendorf/INF237-AlgoritmeEngineering/README.md

 ### Graphs 2
 #### Island Hopping
-There are n islands existing on a map and each of them has a coordinate (x,y) where one can start to build a bridge.
+There are n islands existing on a map and each of them has a coordinate (x,y) where one can start to build a bridge.<br/>
 All islands should become connected and one needs to search the overall minimum length of all bridges to build.

 Solution: